15 Stunning Caverns in Utah

 But even though the entrance is so small, you can still stand up once you totally get inside the cave.
-It is an easy cave, especially for kids, but remember to bring flashlight or headlamp and a good and comfortable pair of waterproof shoes.
+It is an easy cave, especially for kids, but remember to bring a flashlight or headlamp and a good and comfortable pair of waterproof shoes.

 If you are looking for a little adventure in Utah that is good for an hour hike and a short climb, Garner Cave is a great choice.
 To reach the cave, you have to go left and from there it will get a little bit tricky.
 But hey, don’t be intimidated because it is part of the adventure.
 The trail will be well defined for some time until you get to the rockier part of the hike.

-There is a rope in place where you can hold onto since the cave sees a good amount of traffic.
+There is a rope in a place where you can hold onto it since the cave sees a good amount of traffic.
 Inside, you can find one main passage and two small side passages.
 The cave is pretty awesome but there’s a lot of graffiti and broken formations.
 And in that case, if you can, pack out any trash that you can see and make sure to leave no trace.

 If you have visited Mammoth Cave, a side trip to Bower Cave can easily be done since it is just located south of Mammoth.
 Although Bower Cave is a bit smaller than Mammoth, but it just as much fun.

 To get to the cave, from the parking area, you need to walk a short distance until you see a ladder sticking up out of the entrance.
 Then you need to climb down the ladder enter the Bower Cave.
 Make sure you have flashlights because there is only minimal sunlight that hits the cave floor.